banituze/nyc-atlas/README.md

 **Request lifecycle**
 1. On first start, the backend checks for `data/train.csv`.
 If missing, it downloads the CSV from Dropbox via Python stdlib `urllib`.
-2. The ETL pipeline streams the CSV, validates each row, derives features (distance, velocity, hour-of-day, day-of-week), classifies pickups into sectors, and bulk-inserts into a fresh SQLite database.
+2. The ETL pipeline streams the CSV, validates each row, derives features (distance, velocity, hour-of-day, day-of-week), classifies pickups into zones, and bulk-inserts into a fresh SQLite database.
 3. Twelve indexes are created *after* the bulk load for maximum speed.
 4. Flask then serves the frontend and answers API requests with indexed SELECT queries, typically returning in under 50 ms.
 5. The browser fetches JSON from 14 endpoints and renders Chart.js plates, a canvas heatmap, filterable tables, and three narrative insight cards.